osm2pgsql-dev/osm2pgsql-website/contribute/road-map.md

 structure and API only some information is available, for instance it isn't possible to find node members of relations.

-In 1.9.0 we released a major update to the database middle.
-It currently is still marked as experimental, but will over time replace the old middle database structure.
+In 1.9.0 we released a major update to the database middle in 1.11.0 this became the default.
+The legacy database middle will be remove in 2.0.0.

 In the future we might need some caching mechanism so that expensive database operations can be avoided as much as possible if the same information is asked